Pasta with Ham and Peas

 FRIDAY

-Dinner Rubens, cole slaw (make a big bowl of popcorn and watch a movie)
+Dinner baked cod with roasted tomatoes and asparagus (make a big bowl of popcorn and watch a movie)

 SATURDAY